-- operate within the guidelines set by the statutory authorities and those approved by BeLonG To Youth Services - be available to receive and consider child protection concerns and to report suspicions and allegations of child abuse to the statutory authorities, i.e. Tusla or An Garda Síochána - liaise between the organisation, young people, employees, volunteers and the statutory authorities where necessary - Create and maintain links with the statutory authorities and other relevant agencies and resource groups and to informally consult and seek advice from Tusla regarding referral. - facilitate the provision of support to anyone making a disclosure or wishing to make a referral to the statutory authorities - Advise the organisation, members, or employees/volunteers on individual cases within the limits of confidentiality. - maintain proper records on all cases referred to them in a secure and confidential manner - advise on good practice - organize/facilitate training and workshops on Child Protection - Keep up-to-date on current developments regarding provision, practice, support services, legal obligations/requirements and policy.
+- operate within the guidelines set by the statutory authorities and those approved by Belong To, LGBTQ+ Youth Ireland - be available to receive and consider child protection concerns and to report suspicions and allegations of child abuse to the statutory authorities, i.e., Tusla or An Garda Síochána - liaise between the organisation, young people, employees, volunteers and the statutory authorities where necessary.

+- Create and maintain links with the statutory authorities and other relevant agencies and resource groups and to informally consult and seek advice from Tusla regarding referral. - facilitate the provision of support to anyone making a disclosure or wishing to make a referral to the statutory authorities. - Advise the organisation, members, or employees/volunteers on individual cases within the limits of confidentiality. - maintain proper records on all cases referred to them in a secure and confidential manner. - advise on good practice. - organize/facilitate training and workshops on Child Protection - Keep up to date on current developments regarding provision, practice, support services, legal obligations/requirements and policy.

-The DLP, who is also the Executive Director, would, if the occasion arose, have to manage any allegations against staff or volunteers.
-In this instance, the Deputy DLP would cover assume responsibility to safeguarding the welfare of the complainant.
+The Deputy DLP, who is also the CEO, would, if the occasion arose, have to manage any allegations against staff or volunteers.
+In this instance, the DLP would assume responsibility to safeguarding the welfare of the young person/vulnerable adult and to carry out the action's relation to allegations as highlighted in Section 11 & 12.
+When dealing with allegations relating to staff, please read section on 'Allegations against a Staff Member or a Volunteer'.